-57. The use of a registered trade mark in relation to Change of goods between which and the person using it any form of trade connection in the course of trade subsists shall not be connection deemed to be likely to cause deception or confusion on the deemed to ground only that the trade mark has been, or is, used in cause relation to goods between which and that person or a not to be deception.
-CAP.
-268.]
-TRADE MARKS.

-predecessor in title of his a different form of connection in the course of trade subsisted or subsists.
+55. 57.
+The use of a registered trade mark in relation to goods or services (b) between which and the person using it any form of connection in the course of trade subsists shall not be deemed to be likely to cause deception or confusion on the ground only that the trade mark has been, or is, used in relation to goods or services between which and that person or a predecessor in title of his a different form of connection in the course of trade subsisted or subsists.

-Jointly owned trade marks.
+Jointly owned trade marks

-58. Where the relations between two or more persons interested in a trade mark are such that no one of them is entitled as between himself and the other or others of them to use it except-
+- 56. 58.
+Where the relations between two or more persons interested in a trade mark are such that no one of them is entitled as between himself and the other or others of them to use it except- - (a) on behalf of both or all of them; or

-- (a) on behalf of both or all of them; or - (b) in relation to an article with which both or all of them are connected in the course of trade, those persons may be registered as joint proprietors of the trade mark, and this Law shall have effect in relation to any rights to the use of the trade mark vested in those persons as if those rights had been vested in a single person.
+(a) Section 54A inserted by Ordinance 21/2002 - came into force on 27 August 2002 those persons may be registered as joint proprietors of the trade mark, and this Law shall have effect in relation to any rights to the use of the trade mark vested in those persons as if those rights had vested in a single person.